Dudebaker/Gadgets-Additions/README.md

 [![](https://github.com/Dudebaker/Gadgets-Additions/assets/2338122/2f59abf9-0dc9-4c75-9a25-445c3a26a8ad)](https://github.com/Dudebaker/Gadgets-Additions/assets/2338122/2f59abf9-0dc9-4c75-9a25-445c3a26a8ad)

-* Shows up to 10 entries of a RSS-feed (Default: BBC)
+* Shows an infinite amount of entries of a RSS-feed (Default: BBC)